University of Redlands Overview

 Online Growth Rankings of University of Redlands

-The average growth rate over the last four years of online students at University of Redlands was 112.8%.
-This is the #320 largest growth rate of all schools that are only partially online.
+The average growth rate over the last four years of online students at University of Redlands was 399.0%.
+This is the #197 largest growth rate of all schools that are mostly online.
 This refers to all students at University of Redlands regardless of major.

-The table below shows how the average growth rate over 4 years at University of Redlands ranks compared to all other partially online schools that offer a specific major.
-Note that the majors may or may not be offered online at University of Redlands.
+The table below shows how the average growth rate over 4 years at University of Redlands ranks compared to all other mostly online schools that offer a specific major.

 |Major||Growth Rate Rank|

 When we speak of partially online, we are referring to schools whose online population is less than 50% of its total student body.
 Mostly online refers to those with online populations greater than or equal to 50%.